Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 Bachelor

 You’ll notice that some states have multiple credentials for certified addiction counselors.
-That’s because some states have multiple tracks to becoming licensed.
+That’s because some states have various tracks to becoming licensed.

-In some cases, a state agency directly offers licensure and maintains standards in the profession.
+In some cases, a state agency directly issues licenses and maintains professional standards.
 In other cases, they delegate that authority to an independent professional board, which issues a certification.
-And some states have both!
-This can lead to different titles and even qualifications, relying on various background paths.
+And some states have both.
+This can lead to different titles and even qualifications, depending on the career path.

 Certified Addiction Counselors Sometimes Come by Other Paths From Other Human Services and Counseling Professions

-You’ll also notice that in some states, a license at this level carries a provisional or associate label (even though associate alcohol & drug counselor is a different role!), or have a level I or II.
-That’s because substance abuse counseling is a ladder that is unique from state to state.
-The kind of practice authority that defines these licenses in some cases is just a step up or down from other credential levels in those states.
+You’ll also notice that in some states, a license at this level carries a provisional or associate label (even though associate alcohol & drug counselor is a different role), or has a level I or II.
+That’s because substance abuse counseling is a ladder that’s unique from state to state.
+The kind of practice authority that defines these licenses, in some cases, is just a step up or down from other credential levels in those states.

 Earning a Professional Certification in Addiction Counseling Can Boost Employment Options